 Company spokesman Christopher White says 119 hourly, and 15 salaried employees still work at the plant about 15 miles south of Pittsburgh.

-The plant is closing because its primary customer, NAC International, was bought out a competitor and because the fuel rod container business is not crucial to GE's core business of building nuclear reactors.
+The plant is closing because its primary customer, NAC International, was bought out by GE's nuclear competitor, Westinghouse, and because the fuel rod container business is not crucial to GE's core business of building nuclear reactors.

 The plant was known as Ionics before GE-Hitachi bought it in 2005.